 Harassment of Game Animals

 It is unlawful for a person to use an aircraft or other vehicle to pursue, push or harass any protected species such as elk, deer or antelope.
 It also is unlawful for anyone to use an aircraft or other vehicle to intentionally harass a lawful hunter, trapper or angler by creating a situation where human presence, noise, smell, or visual stimulus may affect game animal behavior or the feasibility of taking a game animal.
 If you witness anyone harassing wildlife or a lawful sportsman/sportswoman, please document the vehicle description, vehicle color, license plate number or aircraft tail number and contact Operation Game Thief: 1-800-432-4263.

 License Privileges Can Be Revoked

 Sporting arms may be seized and forfeited if used to take, attempt to take, illegally possess or transport big game during a closed season; if used while exceeding the bag limit for big game during an open season; or if used to take or attempt to take big game with the use of a spotlight or artificial light.
-Vehicles and sporting arms used by anyone charged with spotlighting or hunting with the aid of artificial light may be confiscated at the scene and are subject to forfeiture and sale upon conviction.
+Vehicles used by anyone charged with spotlighting or hunting with the aid of artificial light may be confiscated at the scene and are subject to forfeiture and sale upon conviction.